MGTS 4481: Strategic Management

 Excellent source for 15 years of financial data, company financial ratios, annual reports and other financial data.
 Search by company name.
 Private companies are not listed.
 This has extensive information on large publicly held companies.

-Good company information, with details on company structure and executive officers, and be sure to look at the broad industry overviews.
-These are excellent.
+Good company information, with details on company structure and executive officers.

 NewsStand is our best source for newspaper information with archives going back over 30 years.
 This contains the full text of the Wall Street Journal and the New York Times.
 Search for keywords related to the bicycle industry and company names.